Nafeij/kbclone/README.md

 - Settings menu: custom board sizes and variant gamemodes
 - TODO

+### Disclamer

+All assets are reproductions.
+All rights and intellectual properties belong to Massive Monster.

+CULT OF THE LAMB

+Cult of the Lamb is a rogue-like action-adventure game developed by indie developer Massive Monster and published by Devolver Digital.
+Start your own cult in a land of false prophets, venturing out into diverse and mysterious regions to build a loyal community of woodland Followers and spread your Word to become the one true cult.

 ---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).